What is Egg Donation?

 Step 1 – Egg Production

 In an IVF cycle, your egg donor will be given fertility medications over the course of 7-10 days to stimulate the production of multiple eggs.
 During this time, her progress will be evaluated by the IVF clinic including frequent blood tests and ultrasounds to ensure the eggs are developing according to plan.
-Once the eggs and hormone levels have reached optimal levels, your donor will receive an HCG injection to bring the eggs to final maturity; the last step in preparation for retrieval.
+Once the eggs and hormone levels have reached optimal levels, your donor will receive a hormone injection to bring the eggs to final maturity; the last step in preparation for retrieval.

 Step 2 – Preparing Your Uterus for Implantation